European robin: Cultural depictions

 The robin has become strongly associated with Christmas, taking a starring role on many Christmas cards since the mid-19th century.

 The robin has appeared on many Christmas postage stamps.
 An old British folk tale seeks to explain the robin's distinctive breast.
 Legend has it that when Jesus was dying on the cross, the robin, then simply brown in colour, flew to his side and sang into his ear in order to comfort him in his pain.
 The blood from his wounds stained the robin's breast, and thereafter all robins carry the mark of Christ's blood upon them.

 An alternative legend has it that its breast was scorched fetching water for souls in Purgatory.
 The association with Christmas more probably arises from the fact that postmen in Victorian Britain wore red jackets and were nicknamed "Robins"; the robin featured on the Christmas card is an emblem of the postman delivering the card.

 In the 1960s, in a vote publicised by The Times, the robin was adopted as the unofficial national bird of the United Kingdom.

 In 2015, the robin was again voted Britain's national bird in a poll organised by birdwatcher David Lindo, taking 34% of the final vote.

 Several English and Welsh sports organisations are nicknamed "the Robins".
 The nickname is typically used for teams whose home colours predominantly use red.
-These include the professional football clubs Bristol City, Crewe Alexandra, Swindon Town, Cheltenham Town (with Bristol City, as of 2019, Swindon Town, and Cheltenham Town also incorporating a robin image in their current badge designs), and, traditionally, Wrexham FC, as well as the English rugby league team the Hull Kingston Rovers (whose home colours are white with a red band).
+These include the professional football clubs Bristol City, Crewe Alexandra, Swindon Town, Cheltenham Town and, traditionally, Wrexham A.F.C., as well as the English rugby league team Hull Kingston Rovers (whose home colours are white with a red band).
+As of 2019, Bristol City, Swindon Town and Cheltenham Town also incorporate a robin image in their current badge designs.
 A small bird is an unusual choice, although it is thought to symbolise agility in darting around the field.